Princeton in Brazil

 - Cost: $4,000.
 Please see FAQs for more details about out-of-pocket expenses.

-Beginning this year, students will apply through the Global Programs System (GPS).
-Applications are due by February 19, 2016.
+Students will apply through the Global Programs System (GPS).
 Please follow the instructions in GPS.

 - Students on financial aid are eligible to receive a scholarship from the Department of Spanish and Portuguese.